jeffscyberjournal/Troubles_Encountered_and_their_resolution/README.md

   - **Second mechanical drive (encrypted):** Likely same corruption cause — improper shutdown or instability.
 - **Safer approach:**
   - Use encryption only for private data or portable encrypted drives.
-  - Avoid full‑disk encryption on unstable or experimental lab hardware.
+  - Avoid full‑disk encryption on unstable or experimental lab hardware unless it's just a expendable test data.

   - Keep backups on a removeable drives.